 “You’re not bad at that, yourself,” she told him.

 She was honestly surprised.
-While Roderick exuded confidence and had the poised, refined manner of an English dandy, she hadn’t expected that fighting zombies would be his forté.
+While Roderick exuded confidence and had the poised, refined manner of an English dandy, she hadn’t expected that fighting zombies would be his forteforte.
 She’d half expected him to cower in the corner while she did the hard work.

 “I’ve trained in bartitsu,” he replied, even as he grunted with the effort of slicing through a zombie’s legs.
 “Not to mention fencing.
 My father was rather determined to make a proper man out of me.”